yangtianchangxiao/academic/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

+title = "Robotics"
-title = "Mechanical Design, Manufacture and Automation" role = "Senior in UESTC"
+role = "Msc in University of Bristol"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.